Ira P. Rothken: Megaupload

-E-Discovery Work
+E-Discovery work

-Rothken has been involved in handling cutting edge issues in electronic discovery in a legal think tank.
-Rothken as a member of the cutting edge Sedona Conference® Working Group 1, co-edited a leading Commentary on the issues of preserving, managing, and identifying not reasonably accessible electronically stored information or "NRA ESI".
+Rothken has been involved in handling issues in electronic discovery in a legal think tank.
+Rothken co-edited a leading Commentary on the issues of preserving, managing, and identifying not reasonably accessible electronically stored information or "NRA ESI".
 The result is a five-step framework for analysis and six Guidelines for making reasonable, good-faith assessments where no "bright line" rules exist.

 Rothken's activities with the Sedona Conference included speaking at Conferences and Seminars on e-discovery issues.
 Rothken worked with Judges and technology lawyers to evolve how e-discovery issues are handled in Courts nationwide.

-E-Commerce & Interactive Entertainment
+E-Commerce and Interactive Entertainment

 Rothken has been involved in advising on e-commerce legal strategies since the inception of the commercial internet in the mid-1990s.
 Rothken has represented some of the most successful web sites in the world on a huge range of matters from startup issues to risk reduction strategies to development of early affiliate programs to e-commerce policies and agreements.
 In many instances he was called upon to handle issues where there was no clear precedent and thus had to innovate a solution.
 Examples of technology companies Rothken has helped in the startup phase include FriendFinder (Social Networking), Pandemic Studios (which he negotiated the spin off from Activision and started the company), ArenaNet (The makers of Guild Wars in which he helped obtain the seed funding and started the company along with persons formally with Blizzard), Nihilistic (in which he negotiated multiple game development deals and started the company with former LucasArts employees), and Telltale (in which he started the company with former LucasArts employees, negotiated numerous development deals, and helped obtain seed funding).

 Rothken assisted developers and content creators in negotiating agreements with some of the most valuable intellectual property franchises in the world including for example, Star Wars, The Simpsons, and CSI.

 Rothken assisted in the negotiations of the sale of the FriendFinder family of websites to a Penthouse controlled entity for a half billion dollars in 2007.

 Rothken was involved in the global roll out of cloud storage provider Mega and was introduced on stage by Kim Dotcom in the January 20th 2013 New Zealand press conference where he answered questions regarding the service.

 Rothken has appeared as a guest legal expert on television and radio including CNN (internet privacy), KQED radio (computer keyboard injuries), FOX (internet gambling), NBC (internet copyright), CBS (internet privacy), CNET radio (internet copyright), KTVU Silicon Valley Business Report (software license agreements), Bloomberg (copyright Litigation), and Court TV (internet gambling issues and copyright litigation).